Peeragogy/peeragogy-handbook/en-md/stuck.md

 > and more diverse ties than our close friends do.
 We ask them when we
 > want to know who to hire to install our washing machine.
 [1]

-The quote suggests that there is a certain trade-off between use of weak ties and use of strong ties.
-The *anti-pattern* in question then is less to do with whether we are forming weak ties or strong ties, and more to do with whether we are being honest with ourselves and with each other about the nature of the ties we are forming -- and their potential uses.
+The question is less to do with whether we are forming weak ties or strong ties.
 We can be "peers" in either a weak or a strong sense.
 The question to ask is whether our needs match our expectations!

-In the peeragogy context, this has to do with how we interact.
+**Problem**: In the peeragogy context, this has to do with how we interact.

 > **One of us**: I am learning about peeragogy, but I think I'm failing
 > to be a good peeragogue.
 I remember that Howard once told us that the